alirezaprl11/EECS-4222-Project-2/tutorial/10-evaluation.md

 -   Check existing posts before asking
 -   Do not wait until the last day

-Clear communication is part of professional software development.

 ------------------------------------------------------------------------

 # Final Reminder

-This project is designed to test:
+This project evaluates:

 -   Your understanding of distributed systems
 -   Your concurrency skills in Go
 -   Your ability to design reliable systems
--   Your ability to explain your technical decisions clearly
+-   Your ability to clearly explain technical decisions

-Good luck.
+Plan early and test thoroughly.